Learn

 Family emergency calls

-Learn how family emergency scams work, including voice cloning risks, secrecy pressure, and safe ways to verify before sending money.
+Learn family emergency scam warning signs, including cloned voices, urgent bail stories, secrecy pressure, and safe ways to verify a loved one safely.

 Quick answer

-A family emergency call may be a scam if someone sounds panicked, asks for money right away, and tells you not to contact anyone else.
+A family emergency call or message may be a scam if someone sounds panicked, asks for money right away, and tells you not to contact anyone else.

 Hang up and call your family member back using their usual number.
 A family safe word can help when a voice sounds familiar.